 - 1. Develop and maintain community resources. - 2.
-Participate in open dialogue with community agencies and stakeholders ensuring collaboration among partners to improve participant outcomes (Marlowe & Meyer, 2011, p.54). - 3.
-Treatment court judges will share information regarding the efficacy of treatment courts with local civic organizations, other members of the judiciary, and the community at large (Marlowe & Meyer, 2011, p.
-54). - 4.
+Participate in open dialogue with community agencies and stakeholders ensuring collaboration among partners to improve participant outcomes (Marlowe & Meyer, 2011). - 3.
+Treatment court judges will share information regarding the efficacy of treatment courts with local civic organizations, other members of the judiciary, and the community at large (Marlowe & Meyer, 2011). - 4.
 Engage and recruit community stakeholders to participate in the Advisory Board, which will provide program guidance, fundraising, and resource development to meet the needs of participants and other program challenges (see WATCP, Standard 3).

 - 1. The Advisory Board will develop and regularly review a community outreach and education plan that continually engages the community in dialogue about the treatment court program.
-Activities may include the following: - a. cultivating and communicating with stakeholders - b. seeking community buy-in through evidence-based statistics or outcomes - c. developing a marketing plan - d. tracking collateral benefits provided by the treatment court to the community (e.g. community service, drug free babies, fines and fees, restitutions, reduction of crime reporting). - e. developing a treatment court community relations kit (NDCI) - f. seeking opportunities to educate media sources and the public about treatment courts (e.g., invite the community to graduations, have annual celebrations, publicize drug court month) (Marlowe & Meyer, 2011, p.
-55). - g. providing testimonials by participants (can be in-person presentations, written accounts, or video recordings) - h. presenting information to county board as part of the budget process - 2.
+Activities may include the following: - a. cultivating and communicating with stakeholders - b. seeking community buy-in through evidence-based statistics or outcomes - c. developing a marketing plan - d. tracking collateral benefits provided by the treatment court to the community (e.g. community service, drug free babies, fines and fees, restitutions, reduction of crime reporting). - e. developing a treatment court community relations kit (NDCI) - f. seeking opportunities to educate media sources and the public about treatment courts (e.g., invite the community to graduations, have annual celebrations, publicize drug court month) (Marlowe & Meyer, 2011). - g. providing testimonials by participants (can be in-person presentations, written accounts, or video recordings) - h. presenting information to county board as part of the budget process - i.
+Developingin educational and/or employment reosources for participants - 2.
 Counties may create or use an existing Criminal Justice Coordinating Council (CJCC) as a tool for community outreach. - 3.
 Treatment court judges advocate for treatment court programs. - 4.
-Key stakeholder groups collaborate/advocate to improve the quality and expand
+Key stakeholder groups collaborate/advocate to improve the quality and expand the quantity of available services.

-Performace Measurement & Evaluation of Treatment Courts
+Standard 17 Performace Measurement & Evaluation